 ARTICLE 1.
 Dues and Donations

-Annual dues shall be set by the Board of Directors except that members who are students or are retired shall pay one-half the amount of regular dues.
+Annual dues shall be set by the Board of Directors except that members who are students or are retired shall pay one-half the amount of regular dues and members who are postdoctoral fellows or early career researchers (defined as those within 7 years of receiving a PhD, DVM, or equivalent degree who are working in postdoctoral or other temporary positions) will pay three-fourths the amount of regular dues.
 The Society shall also be empowered to accept donations from individuals and institutions, provided that all such funds are used exclusively for the educational and scientific purposes of the Society in accordance with the provisions and prohibitions set forth in the Society’s Constitution and Bylaws.

 ARTICLE 2.
 Duties of the Officers